mcb/cfk-gitops-workshop/README.md

 kubectl create ns confluent

 # Add the Confluent Helm repository.
 Helm is used to package the Confluent for Kubernetes(CFK) Operator and CRDs.
-helm repo add confluentinc https://packages.confluent.io/helm -n confluent
+helm repo add confluentinc https://packages.confluent.io/helm

 # Install CFK Operator into the confluent namespace
 helm install cfk-operator confluentinc/confluent-for-kubernetes -n confluent